chinapedia/wikipedia.abstract.en/Page/Ankara.md

 Early Christian martyrs of Ancyra, about whom little is known, included Proklos and Hilarios who were natives of the otherwise unknown nearby village of Kallippi, and suffered repression under the emperor Trajan (98–117).
 In the 280s we hear of Philumenos, a Christian corn merchant from southern Anatolia, being captured and martyred in Ankara, and Eustathius.

-Teodot_Ankirski.jpg]] As in other Roman towns, the reign of Diocletian marked the culmination of the persecution of the Christians.
+]] As in other Roman towns, the reign of Diocletian marked the culmination of the persecution of the Christians.
 In 303, Ancyra was one of the towns where the co-Emperors Diocletian and his deputy Galerius launched their anti-Christian persecution.
 In Ancyra, their first target was the 38-year-old Bishop of the town, whose name was Clement.
 Clement's life describes how he was taken to Rome, then sent back, and forced to undergo many interrogations and hardship before he, and his brother, and various companions were put to death.
 The remains of the church of St. Clement can be found today in a building just off Işıklar Caddesi in the Ulus district.
 Quite possibly this marks the site where Clement was originally buried.
 Four years later, a doctor of the town named Plato and his brother Antiochus also became celebrated martyrs under Galerius.
 Theodotus of Ancyra is also venerated as a saint.

 However, the persecution proved unsuccessful and in 314 Ancyra was the center of an important council of the early church; its 25 disciplinary canons constitute one of the most important documents in the early history of the administration of the Sacrament of Penance.
-The synod also considered ecclesiastical policy for the reconstruction of the Christian Church after the persecutions, and in particular the treatment of _lapsi_—Christians who had given in to forced paganism (sacrifices) to avoid martyrdom during these persecutions.
-AnkaraColumnFar_c.JPG's visit to Ancyra.|281x281px]]
+The synod also considered ecclesiastical policy for the reconstruction of the Christian Church after the persecutions, and in particular the treatment of _lapsi_—Christians who had given in to forced paganism (sacrifices) to avoid martyrdom during these persecutions. 's visit to Ancyra.|281x281px]]

 Though paganism was probably tottering in Ancyra in Clement's day, it may still have been the majority religion.
 Twenty years later, Christianity and monotheism had taken its place.
 Ancyra quickly turned into a Christian city, with a life dominated by monks and priests and theological disputes.
 The town council or senate gave way to the bishop as the main local figurehead.
 During the middle of the 4th century, Ancyra was involved in the complex theological disputes over the nature of Christ, and a form of Arianism seems to have originated there.